cybercongress/cybercongress/ecosystem/Gift FAQ and general gift information.md

 This isn't the most trivial question for now.
 There are several ways to do so:
 - One way is to use your Ledger with [cyber.page](https://cyber.page/#/pocket)(for ATOM only)
 - The other one is to install [cyberdCLI](https://github.com/cybercongress/cyberd/releases) and create an address (this requires technical skills
-- You can use [cyb~Virus](https://github.com/cybercongress/cyb-virus/releases), the chrome extension.
-However, this is highly unrecommended right now, as it is very unsafe to use!
+- You can wait until [cyb~Virus](https://github.com/cybercongress/cyb-virus), the chrome extension, is ready.
+However, for now, it is not!
 - You may wait until we create a wallet on [cyber.page](https://cyber.page/#/), it will then become possible to create an address from there

 ### Will the gift burn if I don't take it now?